Crime Education

 Procedural Justice and Legitimacy

-Legitimacy is the belief by the public that legal authorities, such as police and courts, have the right to make decisions.
-Legitimacy is less about fear of punishment and instead about whether institutions treat people fairly and with respect (Tyler, 2006).
-Research has demonstrated that legitimacy is a strong predictor of prosocial legal behaviour: people who trust legal authorities are more willing to follow the law, accept legal decisions and outcomes, and engage in legally-related forums (Tyler, Goff, and MacCoun, 2015).
-Legitimacy establishes voluntary compliance, thereby promoting social and legal stability and reducing conflicts with communities and the state.
+Legitimacy refers to the public’s belief that legal authorities such as the police and courts have the right to make decisions.
+It is grounded less in fear of punishment and more in perceptions of fairness, dignity, and respectful treatment by institutions (Tyler, 2006).
+Research shows that legitimacy is a powerful predictor of prosocial legal behaviour: people who trust legal authorities are more willing to follow the law, accept decisions and outcomes, and participate constructively in legal processes (Tyler, Goff, & MacCoun, 2015).

 Read More: The Real Struggles of Psychology Majors in India